 Activities : Birding, Child-Friendly, Culture, Hiking, Snorkeling

-Embark the Sea Cloud in the late afternoon and begin your voyage in the Caribbean.
+Embark Sea Cloud in the late afternoon and begin your voyage in the Caribbean.

-Discover one of the great pleasures of travel anywhere: sailing aboard the barque, seeing the crew go aloft unfurling the sails the traditional way—by hand—as you sail the trade winds.
-This is a wonderful opportunity to enjoy the many amenities of this unique sailing vessel.
+You have the day to enjoy one of the great pleasures of travel anywhere: sailing aboard an authentic barque, seeing the crew go aloft unfurling the sails the traditional way—by hand—as you ride the trade winds.
+Watch as the crew climbs the rigging and trims the Sea Cloud's 32,000 square feet of canvas, and follow the action with sail plan in hand.
+This is surely one of the best ways possible to learn about the art and science of sailing, and a wonderful opportunity to enjoy the many amenities of this historic tall ship.

 Dominica is called the “Nature Island” because of its beauty and many reserves.
 Dock at historic Prince Rupert Bay, where sailing ships of all flags put in for water, citrus fruits, and solid timber after a long Atlantic crossing.
-In the morning, drive through a succession of tropical ecosystems and fruit plantations into the Morne Diablotin National Park and rain forest.
-See spectacular canopy trees with buttress roots and liana vines, home to Dominica’s two endemic parrots.
-After lunch, join an historian for a walk up to beautifully restored Fort Shirley, where English cannons protected the strategic bay below.
-Then, snorkel in the warm, clear Caribbean waters.
+In the morning, drive through a succession of tropical ecosystems and fruit plantations into the Morne Diablotin National Park and rainforest.
+The spectacular canopy trees with their buttress roots and liana vines are home to Dominica’s two endemic parrots, keep an eye and an ear open on your rainforest hike.
+After lunch, join your historian for a walk up to beautifully restored Fort Shirley, where English cannons protected the strategic bay below.
+Have your first opportunity to snorkel in the warm, clear Caribbean waters.

-In the morning, enjoy a rousing sail through the idyllic Grenadines, pass Mustique, Canouan, Tobago Cay, Mayreau, and Union Islands.
-Anchor in one of the lovely white-sand arcing beaches that are the quintessential image of a Caribbean bay, with protected waters for easy swimming and snorkeling.
-A few local beach bars with colorful Caribbean names and friendly characters complete the scene.
+In the morning, enjoy a rousing sail through the idyllic Grenadines, passing Mustique, Canouan, Tobago Cay, Mayreau and Union Islands.
+Then anchor in one of the lovely white-sand arcing beaches that are the quintessential image of a Caribbean bay, with protected waters for easy swimming and snorkeling, and a few local beach bars with colorful Caribbean names and characters completing the scene.

 Anchor under the iconic twin peaks of St. Lucia, called “Les Pitons.”
-There is no more iconic image of the Windward Island than these famed mountains.
-Beneath Petit Piton at the port of Soufriere, explore the active crater and the geologic origins of the region.
-Take a delightful walk through the local botanical gardens that are fed by mineral-rich hot spring runoff.
-The gardens are a gallery of tropical blooms and color, alive with hummingbirds, bullfinches, and the backdrop rush of Diamond Falls.
-Return to Sea Cloud to weigh anchor and spend the afternoon sailing.
-Conditions permitting, lower into a Zodiac and get great photographs of Sea Cloud.
+There is no more iconic image of the Windward Islands than these famed mountains.
+Stop beneath Petit Piton at the port of Soufrière, whose name derives from the active sulfur pools indicative of ongoing volcanism.
+Explore the active crater and the geologic origins of Les Pitons, before taking a delightful walk through the local botanical gardens that are fed by mineral-rich hot spring run-off.
+The gardens are a gallery of tropical blooms and color, alive with hummingbirds, bullfinches and the backdrop rush of Diamond Falls.
+Spend the afternoon sailing as you return to Barbados.

-Accommodations aboard ship; meals and non-alcoholic beverages aboard ship; shore excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of snorkeling equipment and wet suits; gratuities (except to ship’s crew); taxes and service charges; services of a ship physician on most voyages; services of expedition staff.
+Accommodations aboard ship; meals and non-alcoholic beverages aboard ship; shore excursions as per itinerary; transfers to and from group flights; use of snorkeling equipment and wetsuits; port charges and service taxes; services of expedition staff.
 Subject to change without notice.

-Air transportation; extensions; passport, visa, and immigration fees; scuba diving (where available); meals not indicated; travel protection plan; items of a personal nature, such as alcoholic beverages, internet access, and laundry; gratuities to ship's crew are at your discretion.
+Air transportation; extensions; passport, visa, and immigration fees; travel protection plan; items of a personal nature, such as alcoholic beverages, Internet access, and laundry; gratuities to ship's crew are at your discretion.